Hat Head Holiday Park and Reserve

 What’s happening next:

-KSC will complete a review of the interface between the public roadway, reserve space and holiday park.
+KSC has completed a review of the interface between the public roadway, reserve space and holiday park.

 Hat Head residents, businesses, visitors and other stakeholders are invited to share their views on the future of the Hat Head Holiday Park and adjoining Crown Land reserve and public recreation areas.